Rhode Island Wage Garnishment Laws

 The Poor-Person Shield

-The entire wages of a debtor who is the object of public relief, or whose pay is drawn from charitable or public funds appropriated for the relief of the poor or in aid of unemployment, are fully exempt.
-This is the carve-out commonly called the wages-of-poor-people exemption.
+The entire wages of a debtor whose pay is drawn from charitable or public funds appropriated for the relief of the poor or in aid of unemployment, where the debtor is the object of that relief, are fully exempt.
+Not a percentage and not a cap: the whole of it.

 The One-Year Window